jesseduffield/jesseduffield.github.io/_posts/2022-8-15-TrailingCommas.md

 title: Trailing Commas Are Just The Beginning
 ---

 Trailing commas, also known as dangling commas, are a formatting strategy that's grown in popularity over time.
 Only 2 years ago did Prettier (a javascript formatter) start enforcing trailing commas by default, and if you read the associated GitHub [issue](https://github.com/prettier/prettier/issues/68) you'll see how hard-fought the change was.
-In this post I'm going to explain why trailing commas fix the problem of position-depedence and how position-dependence gets in our way in a bunch of other contexts too.
+In this post I'm going to explain why trailing commas fix the problem of order-depedence and how order-dependence gets in our way in a bunch of other contexts too.

 Firstly, what's the point of trailing commas?